 We encourage students to begin their registration with the COD as soon as possible after applying to the College or determining a need for accommodations.
 After the student has submitted information, it can take up to six weeks to review the information and schedule an appointment, depending on the time of year.

 At times, the COD staff may need to request more information from students, medical providers, and faculty as to the appropriateness of a requested accommodation.
 Delays in beginning the registration process, submitting supporting documentation, or responding to requests for additional information or meetings will delay accommodations and services.

-Students with a disability should follow the standard application process established by Admissions.
+Students with disabilities should follow the standard application process established by Admissions.
 Disability is not considered in the application process, and COD registration has no bearing on your application outcome.

 As a college student, you should be prepared to: